VictorAvelar/VictorAvelar/README.md

 ### Hi there 👋

-I'm currently working on the travel industry, my focus area is the Independent Hoteliers Domain, and I work at [trivago](https://github.com/trivago).
+I'm currently working in the travel industry.
+I work at [trivago](https://github.com/trivago) and my focus area is the Independent Hoteliers Domain.

 I code in Go & PHP.

 📫 You can reach me on twitter: [@VictorAvelar](https://twitter.com/VictorAvelar)